 - Make a knot as per your convenience but not in the middle because that should be the joining for the coin, net cloth & thread.
 Leave the thread open on the two ends.

 - Your Gold Coin Rakhi is ready.

 - Method for making the Monitor: Cutout the two narrow sides of the matchbox.

 - Now stick the two remaining broader sides with glue.

 - Cover them with grey paper& write WINDOWS on it in capitals.

-- Give it a bright border with colored tape.
+- Please give it a bright border with coloured tape.

 - Cover with a transparent plastic sheet.

-- Take narrow sides of the matchbox cover left and cover it with fluorescent color paper.
+- Take narrow sides of the matchbox cover left and cover it with fluorescent colour paper.